akka/akka/akka-docs/rst/scala/fsm.rst

   This modifier sends a reply to the currently processed message and otherwise does not modify the state transition.

-All modifier can be chained to achieve a nice and concise description:
+All modifiers can be chained to achieve a nice and concise description:

 .. includecode:: code/docs/actor/FSMDocSpec.scala
    :include: modifier-syntax